 1 teaspoon of raw honey

-1/2 teaspoon of tumeric (to boost circulation and aid in inflammation)
+1/2 teaspoon of fresh or organic ground turmeric (to boost circulation and aid in inflammation)

 Squeeze lemon into 16 ounces of room temperature or ideally, warm filtered water.

-Add ginger and a pinch of sea salt.
+Add ginger and a pinch of sea salt or Himalayan pink salt.
 This mixture can be prepared the night before which does help increase the potency of the ginger, but be sure to warm it up or bring to room temperature before sipping.
 See note below.